Why People Who Love Animals Make Better Partners

 5. They’re typically more empathetic and compassionate.

 Caring for animals, especially rescues or those with special needs, cultivates a deep sense of empathy.
-This compassion doesn’t just switch off when they’re dealing with humans.
-Animal lovers often bring this heightened emotional awareness into their romantic relationships.
+That compassion doesn’t just switch off when they’re dealing with humans.
+Animal lovers often bring a heightened emotional awareness into their romantic relationships.
 They’re more likely to consider their partner’s feelings and perspective, even in disagreements.
-This doesn’t mean they’re pushovers, mind you.
+Don’t take them for pushovers, mind you.
 Rather, they’re skilled at balancing their own needs with those of their partner, creating a more harmonious relationship overall.

 6. They’re often more responsible and reliable.